 Candidates must submit this report with their exam application form.
 Candidates applying online should send the original copy of their educational psychologist’s report to the Examinations Department within one week of applying.
 Reports sent at a later date will not be considered.
 All reports will be returned at the candidate’s request.

 In the event of candidate numbers being too great to facilitate the completion of the examinations within the specified time period, the Royal Colleges of UK and Ireland, with prior agreement from the Intercollegiate Committee for Basic Surgical Examinations, reserve the right to make alternative arrangements and extend the time announced for the examinations within reasonable limits.

 - The Intercollegiate MRCS Part A is held in centres throughout England.

-- The Intercollegiate MRCS Part B OSCE is held at the London centre.
+- The Intercollegiate MRCS Part B OSCE is held at the London and Sheffield centres.

 - Copies of the regulations governing the examinations and the relevant application forms for individual exams may be obtained from the Examinations and Assessment Department or downloaded from either the dental or surgical sections.